william-opie/home-media-server/README.md

 **You must set the credentials in the `PIA_*` environment variables, otherwise the VPN container will exit, and qBittorrent and the *Arr apps will not start.**

-## Sonarr, Radarr, Lidarr & Readarr
+## Sonarr, Radarr, & Lidarr

 ### File Structure

-Sonarr, Radarr, Lidarr and Readarr must be configured to support hardlinks.
+Sonarr, Radarr, and Lidarr must be configured to support hardlinks.
 This allows file transfers from the torrent downloads folder to the media storage folder, preventing file duplication and excess storage consumption.
 This is achieved by using a single volume shared by the qBittorrent client and the *arr apps.

 Subfolders are used to separate your TV shows, movies, and music files.